jannomeister/react-scheduler/readme.md

 ### Contact

-If you have any questions or need further assistance, feel free to reach out to us at [scheduler@bitnoi.se](mailto:scheduler@bitnoi.se).
+If you have any questions or need further assistance, feel free to reach out to us at [scheduler@jannomeister](mailto:scheduler@jannomeister).
 We appreciate your contributions and thank you for helping us improve this project!

 ### License